 2d.
-That the fugitive slave law be amend d for the prevention of kidnapping and so as to provide for the equalization of the commisioner's fee, &c.
+That the fugitive slave law be amend d for the prevention of kidnapping and so as o provide for the equalization of the commisioner's fee. &c.

-3d.
-That the constitution be so amended as to prohibit any interference with slavery in any of the States where it now exists.
-That Congress shall not abolish slavery in the southern dockyards, arsenals, &c., nor in the District of Columbia, without the consent of the inhabitants of the District, nor without compensation.
+as to prohibit any interference with slavery in any of the States where it now exists.
+4th.
+That Congress shall not abolish slavery in the southern dockyards, arsenals, &c.

+nor in the District of Columbia, without the consent of the inhabitants of the District, nor without compensation.
 5th.
 That Congress shall not interfere with the inter slave trade.
 6th.
-That there shall be a perpetual proibition of the African Slave trade.
+That there shall be a perpetual pro-hibition of the African Slave trade.

 7th.
-That the line of 36 degrees 30 minutes shall be run through all the existing ter ritory of the United States ; that in all"north of that line slavery shall be prohibited, and that south of that line neither Congress nor the Territorial Legislature shall hereafter pass any law abolishing, prohibiting, or in noy manner interfering with African slavery; and that when any territory containing a suf ficient population for one member of Congress a any area of 60,000 square miles, shall apply for admission as a State, it shall be admitted, with or without slavery, as its constitution may determine
+That the line of 36 degrees 30 minutes shall be run through all the existing ter ritory of the United States; that in all north of that line slavery shall be prohibited, and that south of that line neither Congress nor the Territorial Legislature shall hereafter pass any law abolishing, prohibiting, or in any manner interfering with African slavery; and that when any territory containing a sufficient population for one member of Congress in any area of 60,000 square miles, shall apply for admission as a State, it shall be admitted, with or without slavery, as its consti-

-There are a few provisions in these propositions altogether superogatory, but we suppose were adopted to suit the views of ful in business, as is attested in the erec some members.
-The only thing of real tion of the Freedom M. E. Church, to importance is the seventh, which proposes which he may safely refer to sustain his the slavery question, are wholly untrue. to restore with an extension what Mr. reputation.
-Clay's giant mind conceived forty years ed postmaster at Atkinson's Mills, in this county, vice A. J. North, resigned.
+There are a few provisions in these propositions altogether superogatory, but we suppose were adopted to suit the views of ful in business, as is attested in the ercesome members.
+The only thing of real tion of the Freedom M. E. Church, to to restore with an extension what Mr. reputation.
+Clay's giant mind conceived forty years ago, and which the little minded democrats of 1854 repealed.
+Fortunately, by making it a constitutional provision, it will be beyond the reach of political tinkerers hereafter, and we therefore hope it will be adopted by Congress and ratified by the requisite number of States.
+Coming, as it does, from those most interested in living amicably together, being divided only by an imaginary line, it ought to carry weight with it to others less interested, for if Pennsylvania and Maryland can live together in peace surely Virginia and New York ought to.